snss231/tp/docs/UserGuide.md

 1. Download the latest `nusclasses.jar` from [here](https://github.com/AY2122S2-CS2103T-T12-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your NUS Classes manager.
+1. Copy the file to the folder you want to use as the _main folder_ for your NUS Classes manager.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * **`list`** : Lists all contacts.